apache/mesos/docs/docker-containerizer.md

 ExecutorInfo that contains a ContainerInfo with type docker and the CommandInfo that will be used to launch the executor.
-Note that the Docker image is expected to launch up as a Mesos executor that will register with the slave once it launches.
+Note that the Docker image is expected to launch up as a Mesos executor that will register with the agent once it launches.

 ## What does the Docker Containerizer do?